Online Display Of Titanic Related Items From Private Collection

 Featured in the previous article is my divot from 7/8 inch steel plate simply inscribed "S.S.Titanic".
 Now my other divot, this article, clearly is a post-sinking edition, a memento of the disaster on 14-15 April 1912.
 It appears to be from 1.25 inch plate, thus more specifically hull plate, and its side is decorated with 3 times a double 3-leafed shamrock (better known as: clover), national symbol of Ireland.
 The initial slightly concave shaped underside (from the pressing out) has been flattened, polished, and shows a screw thread (original, because also seen on another divot), this possibly being a preparation for a walking stick.
 So, prior to flattening the base, and adding the screw thread, and polishing the side, and the ornate engraving, this divot was an estimated roughly 10% higher in weight: ca. 265 gr (9.3 oz). ☆

-$ 500 REWARD FOR ANY INFO LEADING TO IDENTIFYING WOMAN AND/OR GIRL
+$ 500 REWARD FOR ANY INFO LEADING TO IDENTIFICATION OF WOMAN &/OR GIRL

 Yet another indescribably scarce and special Titanic related item: a cabinet card photo portrait, undoubtedly pre-sinking.
 Really, its significance, rarity and (potential) value to my belief and conviction are fabulous and can not be overstated.
 An outright incredible and almost impossible once in a lifetime find.
 Oval shaped real photo, most probably gelatin silver print, mounted on heavy card stock.
 The black border and gold text are embossed.
 Actually, "White Star Lines" is misspelled (as seen sometimes); in reality the company's name was not plural.
 Cabinet cards such as this splendid specimen were not produced on the ship, but likely by entrepreneurs in Southampton, UK.
 (The cabinet photo portrait card was introduced in 1866 and remained popular until c1914.)
 With a magnifying glass it is hard to see and to determine, but the pictures in the magazine that both females are looking at certainly appear to be images (photos) of steamships.
 The card's back, at the top, shows indentations of pencil (graphite), which has faded over time.
 With side lighting, these faint writing remnants unfortunately remain unreadable.